KellyGothard/RedditUSACOVID/README.md

 ### Google COVID-19 Mobility Reports

-Scraped from PDFs and in CSV format, sourced from [this project.](https://github.com/vitorbaptista/google-covid19-mobility-reports)
+Scraped from PDF reports and converted to CSV format; sourced from [this project.](https://github.com/vitorbaptista/google-covid19-mobility-reports)